When it comes to an outdoor excursion during the winter months, clothing can make or break your experience.

 This might mean wearing an outer shell that packs down into a small carry bag (slinging a heavy jacket over your shoulder for half of your hike can be a real pain).
 It could also mean choosing options with airflow zippers that can be adjusted as you ramble.

 1. Start out with a merino wool base layer

 This layer is designed to evaporate sweat and keep you dry under your other, additional layers.
 Merino undergarments will keep you warm and dry, even when your body’s working hard!

 This layer’s purpose is to keep warmth near the body.
-Although your base layer helps you stay dry, this layer is helps you stay warm.
+While your base layer helps you stay dry, this layer helps you stay warm.
 And we’re all for that!

 What’s the difference between down- and synthetic-filled insulated jackets?

 If you prefer to take a light stroll and won’t be exerting a lot of physical energy, a down jacket is the way to go.
 It’ll keep you warm even when you’re not moving around much.
-Lightweight and highly compressible, down is also good for layering, and has a durability that’s hard to beat (if well maintained).
+Lightweight and highly compressible, down is also good for layering, and has a durability that’s hard to beat.

 This is especially key on a rainier, snowier, or windier day.

 Either a soft shell or a Gore-Tex jacket will help retain the warmth you’re generating.
 Make sure it’s wind- and water-proof and that you can move around easily in it.

 Don’t forget your head, hands, neck, and feet!